jgpettibone/jgpettibone.github.io/_posts/2014-01-16-from-iterative-to-recursive.md

 ---

 ## Thinking Recursively
-Thinking recursively doesn't come naturally to me so I was fascinated to learn that all iterative functions could be expressed recursively.
-In addition to trying to figure out a basic structure to recursive functions, I also tried to learn more about the relationship between iteration and recursion.
+Thinking recursively doesn't come naturally to me so I am fascinated by the fact that iterative functions can be expressed recursively.
 In this post I offer a step-by-step demonstration of how to turn the iterative [Rock Paper Scissors](http://jgpettibone.github.io/rock-paper-scissors/) solution into the recursive one.

 ### Iteration or Recursion?
 Besides just the pleasure of getting a better understanding of recursion, why would I want to turn an iterative function into a recursive one?